wechaty/docusaurus/_posts/2017-01-01-getting-started-wechaty.md

 published: true
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MFXhd2IK4io" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IUDuxHaV9bQ" frameborder="0" allowfullscreen></iframe>

 Wechaty is super easy to use, especially when you are using Docker.

-In this video, @lijiarui will show you how to getting started with Wechaty through a 20 minutes live coding tutorial.
+In this video, @lijiarui will show you how to getting started with Wechaty through a 10 minutes live coding tutorial, with Wechaty Docker Runtime.
 (Event Node.js Party #18, Beijing)

 <!--more-->